Tuesday, March 10, 2026

 The show Trapped In A Dating Sim: The World of Otome Games is Tough for Mobs commonly shortened to MobuSeka has gotten particular ire from those who are mad about this genre's mistaken premise.
 Because at least this is the one sub type of modern Isekai were the leads are usually Girls.
 So using this premise to make another typical male power fantasy Harem feels particularly egregious to them.

-But this happens to be one of the Otome Villainess based show I've enjoyed the most, so why?
+But this happens to be one of the Otome Villainess shows I've enjoyed the most, so why?

 I also find it interesting to think about in the context of my thesis about how much 21st century Otaku media has it roots in Boys in the 90s enjoying Shoujo Media and taking influence from it.